 Hookworms are a common parasite affecting dogs, and their presence can lead to serious health issues if not addressed promptly.
 These tiny, thread-like worms attach themselves to the lining of a dog's intestines and feed on their blood, causing significant blood loss and anemia.

 These intestinal parasites have hook-like mouths commonly found in dogs and cats.
-Despite their small size of approximately 1/4" to 3/4", they attach themselves to your dog's intestines and can consume significant blood.
+Despite their small size of approximately one to three-quarters of an inch, they attach themselves to your dog's intestines and can consume significant blood.
 If your dog experiences a hookworm infestation, it could lead to anemia or intestinal inflammation.

 Hookworms tend to thrive in damp and warm environments, especially in dogs living in suboptimal conditions, such as overcrowded or lacking proper sanitation.